 Q: I’m ready to buy a new home and I’d rather not wait until spring.
 What do I need to know about buying a house during the winter?
+Is it the best time to buy a house?

 Let’s explore the various aspects of buying a home in the winter.